MONTANA

 (1867), near Nashua

 An independent trading post on the "Big Bend" of the Milk River.
-Another trading post, Fort Hawley (1866), also built by Louis Rivet for the Hubble and Hawley Co., may have been located nearby.
+It lasted for only one season.

-A La Barge, Harkness and Co. fur trade post built by Charles Larpenteur on the north bank of the Missouri River, 12 miles above the Milk River.
+A La Barge, Harkness and Co. fur trade post built by Charles Larpenteur on the north bank of the Missouri River at Moose Point, about 12 miles above the Milk River.
+After it was closed, the buildings were re-occupied by settlers and/or independant merchants for several years.
+Site now underwater (Fort Peck Lake).

 Fort Peck